 In my third year of college, I went to Beijing to do a language-intensive program.
 Going to China was the best and the worst thing I could have done for both my confidence and also my growing up to become a competent human being.

 I remember when I was in high school, I spent a summer in Germany as an exchange student.
 Any time I needed English, there was English.
 Nobody was like, oh, who's that foreigner?
-That was just a fun experience — a trip to Europe.
+So that was just a fun experience — a trip to Europe.
 Everything about going to China was the total opposite of that.
 Between being an obvious outsider and then needing to figure out how to navigate the language, I didn't have a choice but to force myself into a certain level of confidence.

 You’re either going to figure out how to ask for directions or you're just going to be lost somewhere in the middle of Beijing.

 There were four hours a day of Chinese class, and we were expected to memorize between 50 and 200 vocabulary words before coming to class every day, with quizzes making sure we had learned them at the start of each morning.
 Before long, I found myself with a kind of weird situation: there was this gap in between the very basic things I learned in school, like “is this beef?”, “do you want rice or noodles?”, “where are you going?” and the the much more complex things we were learning in Beijing, stuff like economic policy and politics.
-We were focused on complex sentence structures and the advanced language that you might need if you found yourself involved in international politics, but I couldn’t carry on a conversation about daily life.
+We were focused on complex sentence structures and the advanced language that you might need if you found yourself involved in international politics... but I couldn’t carry on a conversation about daily life.
 I’d also end up using really complex sentence structures to try to solve simple problems.
 When my card to go through the subway gate didn’t work, I basically said the Chinese equivalent of “there is no possibility of me passing through this gate”, rather than “my card doesn’t work” to the attendant.
 The program really got us accustomed to using incredibly “advanced” Chinese, but it meant I often sounded like a scholar and not a normal human being.

 I’d been taught that you're supposed to get better at Chinese by reading through a text where you don't understand 70 percent of the words on the page and also by memorizing a bunch of words out of context.
 That assumption held me back from wanting to do more studying later on — it was way too much work to try and learn that way.
 I just wanted to be able to use Chinese!